OksanaLev26/ballsGame/README.md

 6. Game Completion: A function was devised to determine if the game had reached its conclusion.
 This enabled the game to detect when all balls had been popped, leading to level completion and result display.

-7. Additional Features: Distances between balls were calculated using specific functions, adding a layer of complexity to the gameplay and enhancing the overall experience.